sjfricke/Tango-C-NDK-Tutorial/Section_03_Tango/Tutorials/Chapter_01.md

 <== [Section 3 - Tango](../README.md) -- [Chapter 2](./Chapter_02.md) ==>

 # Chapter 1 - Techincal Stuff
-There a few "Code Technical" methods the Tango API uses and this chapter is only for those who are new to these ideas
+There a few "Code Technical" methods the Tango API uses and this chapter is only for those who are new to these ideas.
+These are things that are not specific to Tango, but rather to programming and C++ as a whole and should be understood before banging your head not understanding how things work.
+For those who have been around the block a few times and are good on this should feel free to jump to next chapter!

 ## Callbacks
 The API involves a lot of "Callback functions".
 Continue for those not familiar with callbacks/interrupts/asynch programming